 Trains from Prague to Russia (Moscow)

 There is one train running almost everyday (with a few exceptions) directly from Prague to the Moscow Belorusskaja Station.
-It leaves Prague at 18.46 and arrives in Moscow the next day at 22.43 (Moscow time), after 27 hours of travel.
+The journey time is usually around 27 hours.

 Note that the Prague – Moscow train is faster than the Prague – Kiev train, which has an inferior absolute distance.